arp242/goon/README.md

 Usage
 -----
-The syntax for is `go-on machine command`; the machine corresponds to a file in the machines directory, and the command is one of:
+The syntax is `goon machine command`; the machine corresponds to a file in the machines directory, and the command is one of:

 	Go commands:
 	    go         Start machine, sync directory, and run "go" (alias: test, build,